VivekKoppula/LearnCpp/src/tasks/401480-SubscriptOperatorReading/ReadMe.md

 # Subscript operator introduction

 ## Notes
-1. The subscript operator is a binary operator.
+1. The subscript operator is a `binary operator`.
 Binary means that which works on two objects.
 2. The subscript operator look like this
 ```cpp
 operator[]